 You can withdraw money and roll over the funds into a different ABLE account.
 Account funds can be rolled over into either: (1) the Account Owner's account in another ABLE program; or (2) a Sibling's ABLE account.
 The funds must be deposited into the recipient's ABLE account within 60 days of the withdrawal.
 Rollovers may only be made during the lifetime of the Account Owner.
-In addition, a Rollover to and from the same Account Owner can only take place if there has been no such Rollover in the immediately preceding 12 months.
+In addition, a Rollover to and from the same Account Owner can only take place once every 12 months.